RsyncProject/rsync/rsync.1.md

 rsync is distributed under the GNU General Public License.
 See the file COPYING for details.

-A web site is available at <http://rsync.samba.org/>.
+A web site is available at <https://rsync.samba.org/>.
 The site includes an FAQ-O-Matic which may cover questions unanswered by this manual page.

-The primary ftp site for rsync is <ftp://rsync.samba.org/pub/rsync>

 We would be delighted to hear from you if you like this program.
 Please contact the mailing-list at <rsync@lists.samba.org>.